-- Never use a wood grate or other device to elevate the fire. - Never allow logs in the firebox to hit the glass when the door is closed. - Never slam the door or use the door to force wood in to the stove. - Never over-fire your stove.
-(See page 25) - Never put articles of clothing or candles on a hot stove. - Never connect the stove to a flue used by another appliance.
+- Never use a wood grate or other device to elevate the fire. - Never allow logs in the firebox to hit the glass when the door is closed. - Never slam the door or use the door to force wood in to the stove. - Never over-fire your stove. - Never put articles of clothing or candles on a hot stove. - Never connect the stove to a flue used by another appliance. - Never connect to or use in conjunction with any air distribution ductwork unless specifically approved for such installations